PIDfest 2026 — SAVE THE DATE

 DataCite: 100 million registered DOIs

-In October 2025, a quiet, yet momentous event occurred in DataCite infrastructure: the registration of our 100 millionth DOI.
-Since its founding nearly 16 years ago, DataCite now has more than 1,667 member organizations from over 60 countries and shows steady growth in the number of DOI registrations.
-In 2025 alone, over 28 million new …
+In October 2025, a milestone was reached in DataCite infrastructure: the registration of 100 millionth DOI.
+Since its founding nearly 16 years ago, DataCite now has more than 1,667 member organizations from over 60 countries and shows growth in the number of DOI registrations.
+In 2025 alone, over 28 million new DOIs have been registered …

 DataCite: 100 million registered DOIs Read More »